Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/03-LAB_SC_100_Lab2_Ex2_Conditional_Access.md

 - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help

 <validation step="6023a971-27ce-41da-8a97-ea621ca2e8de" />

+  >**Success!** You have now defined your Company's external IP Address named and trusted location you can use to restrict access outside the company's network.

 ### Task 2 - Create new Conditional Access Policy with limited scope